 I internally sighed watching my high school teacher joke with the football players and cheerleaders gathered around his desk while we ordinary students did busy work.
 I didn’t learn much biology that year.
 My teacher cared more about scoring points with the cool kids than teaching.
-Have you ever had to live under a passive parent or leader?
+Have you ever had to function under a passive leader?
 1 Samuel shows how God views passivity and the neglect of responsibilities.

 Eli and his two sons served as priests in Israel.
 Eli’s weakness and his sons’ wickedness created a malignant situation for Israel and a sober warning for us.